ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 After discussing these issues with the admins, md5crypt has been removed.
 They were actually already using sha256, md5crypt being only forgotten legacy and is now gone! \
 Another security feature has been added and enforced for admins: GPG

+# Timeline - DD/MM/YYY)

+- 20/03/2020: New idea in mind: what about a RCE on root-me.org?
+- 14/05/2020: Dockerized spip setup, first XSS.
+Getting motivated takes time, right?
+- 15/05/2020: Initial contact with Spip & Root-Me, feedback on a bulk of xss
+- 17/05/2020: Still in touch, first SQLi reported
+- XX/05/2020: Patch for many XSS ans SQLi tested and validated (spip side)
+- XX/05/2020: W00t, got a shell?! (quickly reported & patched)
+- ??/??/2020: Finaly publicly disclosed by spip, article finaly published!

 # Conclusion?

 1. Nothing is as safe as it seems